Vessup/based/README.md

 query took.

 Change the data grid background to match the sidebar color.

-Don't show an outline if the cell is a header or checkbox cell, but make sure it is still shown on all other cells.

 Hook up the add schema sidebar action button to logic that allows you to add a new schema.